iconofsin/solidity-warrant-canary/README.md

 * To automatically signal a subpoena receipt by an organization from a government agency
 * To automatically signal a person's death
 * To automatically signal any type of malicious event against a collective entity
-* To automatically trigger execution of other code in any of the above event, which makes it a usable Dead Man's Switch
+* To automatically trigger execution of other code in any of the above events, which makes it a usable Dead Man's Switch

 This repository implements the following